It wasn’t gold. It wasn’t jewels. It was a pineapple.

 No one expected the pineapple to vanish.

 One British officer reportedly said, “We have lost more than fruit.
 We have lost face.”
+And in the rigid hierarchical world of 18th-century colonialism, losing face was almost worse than losing territory.

 The Hunt Begins (and Gets Weird)